SenorWaffleCook/LillyPak-Starbound/README.md

 ## **Legal**:

-   None, but one, of these mods are owned by Nire Inicana, or thakyZ.
+   Most of these mod(s) of these mods are not owned by Nire Inicana, or thakyZ.
    I did not ask for permission to use these mods in my mod pack - **YET** This mod pack is **supposed to be private** but is posted on here for the convenience of Github.